gelles-brandeis/tapqir/docs/source/info.rst

 * Make Tapqir work with other data file formats and preprocessing pipelines
 * Export Tapqir results to different post-processing software

+The Tapqir source repository is on Github: <https://github.com/gelles-brandeis/tapqir>.

 Backend
 -------